Conjugate Heat Transfer for Turbulent Channel Flow

 This tutorial was developed with support from the NEAMS Thermal Fluids Center of Excellence and the NRIC Virtual Test Bed (VTB).
 You can find additional context on this model in our journal article Novak et al. (2022).

-This tutorial requires High Performance Computing (HPC) resources to run the NekRS cases.
+This tutorial requires HPC resources to run the NekRS cases.
 Please still read this tutorial if you do not have resources, because you will be able to run the THM cases and much of the Cardinal usage is agnostic of the particular thermal code being used.

 Geometry and Computational Model